adgang/vue-tutorial/README.md

  </script>
  ```

 Now the `localhost:18080/#/about` page shows the line about our app.
+Why is the hideous # in our path?
+Wait, is it not possible to get clean old path like `localhost:18080/about` for our page?!
+For that just make the router use [history mode](https://router.vuejs.org/en/essentials/history-mode.html).
+But history mode comes with its own quirks.
+Be sure to stich up things for using such paths.
+We will continue our tutorial in the default mode(called hash mode after the hideous hash).